 Instructions

 - Cut the butter into 1-inch blocks.
-Beat the butter for 2-3 minutes until it is light and fluffy.
+Beat the butter for 2-3 minutes until it is light and fluffy and reaches a spreadable consistency.

 - Then add the cream cheese and cream together for 2-3 minutes until they are fluffy and free of lumps, scape down the bowl occasionally.

 - Slowly add confectionary sugar 2 cups at a time and alternating adding the vanilla extract and heavy cream.
+Reserve 1 tablespoon of heavy cream and add only if needed.
 Beat on low speed until the powdered sugar has combined then increase speed to medium-high and beat for 1-2 minutes.
 Repeat until all the powdered sugar has been added.

 Notes